Aliases for HLA-F Gene

 GeneCards Summary for HLA-F Gene

 HLA-F (Major Histocompatibility Complex, Class I, F) is a Protein Coding gene.
-Diseases associated with HLA-F include hiv-1.
-Among its related pathways are Class I MHC mediated antigen processing and presentation and Actin Nucleation by ARP-WASP Complex.
-GO annotations related to this gene include receptor binding and peptide antigen binding.
-An important paralog of this gene is MR1.
+Among its related pathways are Measles and Phagosome.
+Gene Ontology (GO) annotations related to this gene include signaling receptor binding and TAP1 binding.
+An important paralog of this gene is HLA-A.